tarantool/doc/doc/reference/reference_lua/box_iproto/protocol_version.rst

 ..  data:: protocol_version

-    Current IPROTO protocol version of the server.
+    The current IPROTO protocol version of the server.
     Learn more: :ref:`IPROTO_ID <box_protocol-id>`.

     **Example**